 Drug addiction, even with cannabis, requires treatment.
 Protecting the life of your child and minimizing the risks to your own health during pregnancy is critical.
 The danger of marijuana while pregnant creates complications for mother and child, especially if addiction forms and creates a lifelong need to use to get through the day.

-At the Florida House Experience, our team works with expectant mothers and others struggling with addiction.
+At FHE Health, our team works with expectant mothers and others struggling with addiction.
 Speak to us about the options available to help you overcome any substance abuse or mental health concern you may have.